d4n3sh/thedaneshproject/content/posts/2009-11-17-ps3-meet-facebook-in-ps3-update-3-10.md

 .

-Here&#8217;s a quick preview of what&#8217;t in the new PS3 firmware 3.10 which is scheduled to come out in the coming weeks.
+Here's a quick preview of what't in the new PS3 firmware 3.10 which is scheduled to come out in the coming weeks.

 <!--more-->